VideoStreamingEnseirb/MPEG-DASH/README.md

 Paste your file `in.video` into the folder serverVideo

-Create the audio file with thes command:
+Create the audio file with this command:

 `ffmpeg -i in.video -vn -acodec libvorbis -ab 128k -dash 1 my_audio.webm`

-Create then the video files in different quality:
+Create then the video files in different qualities:

 `ffmpeg -i presentation-filiere-telecommunications.mp4 -c:v libvpx-vp9 -keyint_min 150 \
 -g 150 -tile-columns 4 -frame-parallel 1  -f webm -dash 1 \